inet-framework/inet/showcases/mobility/basic/doc/index.rst

-Mobility models can be categorized in numerous different ways (see User's Guide), but here we present them organized in two groups: ones describing proper motion and/or dynamic orientation, and ones describing the placement and orientation of stationary nodes.
+Mobility models can be categorized in numerous different ways (see User's Guide), but here we present them organized in two groups: ones describing proper motion and/or dynamic orientation and ones describing the placement and orientation of stationary nodes.

 For the interested reader, the `INET User’s Guide <https://inet.omnetpp.org/docs/users-guide/ch-mobility.html>`__